Minimum Requirements for Construction Drawings

 b) Certificate of compliance permanently affixed to the plans, indicating the features and performance specifications needed to comply with California Code of Regulations, Title 24, Part 6.
 This certificate must be signed by individual responsible for the design and by owner of the building or property.

-The electrical, mechanical, and plumbing information can usually be shown on the floor plan.
+The electrical, mechanical, and plumbing information can usually be shown on the floor plan of smaller commercial projects.
 Larger and/or more complex buildings require that separate electrical, mechanical, and plumbing plans be submitted.